-- 1. A written examination may be held elsewhere, but only through on-site surveillance and: - a. with the permission of the Board of Examiners if it concerns a one-off request owing to exceptional circumstances; and - b. the student must register for the examination via the normal procedure. - 2.
+- 1. A written examination may be held elsewhere, but only through on-site surveillance and: - a. with the permission of the Board of Examiners if it concerns a one-off request owing to exceptional circumstances: and - b. the student must register for the examination via the normal procedure. - 2.
 The location and the time schedule of remote examinations will be decided by the Board of Examiners.
 If the local time for the start of an examination is before 7:00 in the morning or after 23:00 at night, the Board of Examiners may alter the start time, but with as little change from the originally designated start time as possible, and may also take measures to prevent the examination questions to become known to students who have not yet taken the examination in question. - 3.
-In exceptional circumstances, like Corona and upon the approval by the Board of Examiners, an exam can be taken using online proctoring if - · No other alternatives for online proctoring are (readily) available; - The learning objectives of the course can be adequately assessed; - All reasonable precautions against fraud are taken.
-Since online proctoring is not full-proof, examiners should not rely exclusively on online proctoring to prevent fraud; - If under the circumstances online proctoring is very disadvantageous to an individual student or even impossible, an alternative for that student is offered; - Students with disabilities who are entitled to extra time do get extra time and are not disadvantaged compared to the other students; - The 'TU Delft Online Proctored Examination Regulation' is observed.
+In exceptional circumstances and upon the approval by the Board of Examiners, an exam can be taken using online proctoring if the following conditions are met: - No other alternatives for online proctoring are (readily) available; - The learning objectives of the course can be adequately assessed; - All reasonable precautions against fraud are taken.
+Since online proctoring is not full-proof, examiners should not rely exclusively on online proctoring to prevent fraud; - Students with disabilities who are entitled to extra time do get extra time and are not disadvantaged compared to the other students: - The 'TU Delft Online Proctored Examination Regulation' is observed.